Is Fundamental Analysis important in Forex Trading?

 Fundamental Analysis allows traders to evaluate the mood of the market.
 This is based on many different things…

 Institutional traders evaluate the above variable and then establishes the most likely direction for different currencies.
 They don’t rely on indicators to show them buy or sell.
-They don’t rely on technical systems telling them where to trade.
+These traders don’t rely on technical systems telling them where to trade.

 They anticipate currency moves based on their Fundamental and Sentimental biases.
 Only after a bias has been established should Technical skills be incorporated.